Market

 control that we identify during our audit.

-ethical requirements regarding independence, and to communicate with them all relationships and other
+requirements regarding independence, and to communicate with them all relationships and other matters

-matters that may reasonably be thought to bear on our independence, and where applicable, related
+that may reasonably be thought to bear on our independence, and where applicable, related safeguards.

-were of most significance in the audit of the Standalone Financial Statements of the current period and
+of most significance in the audit of the Standalone Financial Statements of the current period and are

-are therefore the key audit matters.
-We describe these matters in our auditor’s report unless law or
+therefore the key audit matters.
+We describe these matters in our auditor’s report unless l aw or regulation

-determine that a matter should not be communicated in our report because the adverse consequences of
+a matter should not be communicated in our report because the adverse consequences of doing so would

-audit of the Standalone Financial Statements and we have fulfilled our other ethical responsibilities in
+of the Standalone Financial Statements and we have fulfilled our other ethical responsibilities in accordance

 Report on Other Legal and Regulatory Requirements